rajesh2515/Intelligent-Systems-for-Vehicle/README.md

 6. Vehicle Environment Monitoring
 7. Fuel Level Monitoring

-• Leveraged IoT technology for Integrating various features to enhance vehicle safety and real-time monitoring capabilities.<br>
+#Leveraged IoT technology for Integrating various features to enhance vehicle safety and real-time monitoring capabilities.<br>
-• This project integrates various features like Accident alert, Alcohol detection, vehicle tracking etc. We can observe each feature in ISV website by connecting hardware.<br>
+#This project integrates various features like Accident alert, Alcohol detection, vehicle tracking etc. We can observe each feature in ISV website by connecting hardware.<br>
-• The website is built using HTML, CSS and JavaScript to ensure a responsive and user-friendly experience.
+#The website is built using HTML, CSS and JavaScript to ensure a responsive and user-friendly experience.